-Eight of Michigan's AOCs are listed as impaired due to eutrophication, including: River Raisin, Rouge River, Clinton River, Saginaw River/Bay, St. Marys River, Deer Lake, Muskegon Lake, and White Lake.
+Originally eight of Michigan's AOCs were listed as impaired due to eutrophication, including: River Raisin, Rouge River, Clinton River, Saginaw River/Bay, St. Marys River, Deer Lake, Muskegon Lake, and White Lake.
+The AOC program tracking table with current information about which BUIs have been restored in each AOC can be found at www.michigan.gov/deqaocprogram.

-no waterbodies within the AOC are included on the list of impaired waters due to nutrients or excessive algal growths in the most recent Clean Water Act Water Quality and Pollution Control in Michigan: Section 303(d) and 305(b) Integrated Report (Integrated Report), which is submitted to U.S. EPA every two years.
+- 1. No waterbodies within the AOC are included on the list of non-attaining waters due to excessive algal growths from high nutrient loadings in the most recent Clean Water Act Water Quality and Pollution Control in Michigan: Section 303(d) and 305(b) Integrated Report (Integrated Report), which is submitted by DEQ to U.S. EPA every two years. - 2.
+Or, in cases where water bodies within the AOC are either on the nonattainment list or exhibit excessive algal growth from high nutrient loadings, this BUI will be considered restored when no persistent or high levels of nuisance algal growths or nuisance algal blooms occur for 2 consecutive monitoring cycles.